Deltares/hydromt_wflow/docs/user_guide/wflow/attributes.rst

 from the model API.
 These are:

 .. autosummary::
-   :toctree: generated/
+   :toctree: ../../generated/
    :nosignatures:

-   WflowModel.flwdir
+   ~WflowModel.flwdir
-   WflowModel.basins
+   ~WflowModel.basins
-   WflowModel.rivers
+   ~WflowModel.rivers